-More than three-quarters (77 percent) of patients use online reviews as their first step in finding a new doctor.-Software Advice
+Almost three-quarters (71%) of patients use online reviews as their first step in finding a new doctor. - Software Advice

-53 percent of providers looked at physician review websites, likely to understand their patients’ experiences and to improve their practices.-Journal of General Internal Medicine
+53% of providers looked at physician review websites, likely to understand their patients’ experiences and to improve their practices. - Journal of General Internal Medicine

-Nearly half of respondents (47 percent) would go out-of-network for a doctor who has similar qualifications to an in-network doctor, but has more favorable reviews.-Software Advice
+Nearly half of respondents (43%) would go out-of-network for a doctor who has similar qualifications to an in-network doctor but has more favorable reviews. - Software Advice

-51 percent of patients said public physician review comments were a good idea.-Software Advice
+51% of patients said public physician review comments were a good idea. - Software Advice

-80 percent of consumers trust online reviews as much as personal recommendations.-Wainscot Media
+49% of consumers trust online reviews as much as personal recommendations. - BrightLocal